 Common Causes of Toothaches

 Tooth decay is the most common reason for toothaches.
-If tooth decay goes untreated, an abscess (an infection near your tooth or in the pulp inside your tooth) can develop.
+If tooth decay goes untreated, an abscess can develop.
+This is an infection near your tooth or in the pulp inside your tooth.
 See your dentist right away if you think you have a dental abscess.
-In rare cases, the infection can spread to your brain, which can be life threatening.
+In rare cases, the infection can spread to your brain, which can be life-threatening.

-A toothache can also be caused by an impacted tooth, which is when a tooth—usually a wisdom tooth—is stuck in your gum tissue or bone.
+A toothache can also be caused by an impacted tooth.
+This happens when one of your teeth, usually a wisdom tooth, is stuck in your gum tissue or bone.
 As a result, it can’t erupt, or grow in.

 Common Causes of Referred Pain Toothaches

 Sinusitis is a condition in which your sinuses become inflamed due to a viral, bacterial, or fungal infection in your sinus cavity.
 Because the roots of your upper teeth are close to your sinuses, sinusitis can cause pain in your upper teeth.